pelya/doom-kaios/README.md

 If apps aren't monetized, KaiStore team would mark it a low priority and the QA might be delayed.

-To show a fullscreen advertisement, add following code to some part of your app, it should be accessible from somewhere in the app, like settings dialog:
+To show a fullscreen advertisement, call sys_show_fullscreen_advertisement(), it should be accessible from somewhere in the app, like settings dialog.

-    EM_ASM( if (sys_preloaded_advertisement !== false) sys_preloaded_advertisement.call('display'); );
+You will also need to modify publisher ID and app name in app/sys.js in getKaiAd().

 Netplay will likely never be added.
-Mormally UDP sockets are only available as WebRTC API in the web browser, which wraps UDP data into DTLS/SRTP/SCTP protocols, so the connection between two phones on the same WiFi is easy, but hosting dedicated servers will require some kind of WebRTC proxy on top of UDP, so existing server cannot be used.

-On top of this, Chocolate Doom does not have any online server browser in the game itself, you launch SETUP.EXE, select the server from the list, and then it launches DOOM.EXE.
-So for KaiOS, two apps will need to be distributed in the same package.
+WebRTC is hard.

 There is supposed to be a hidden API to use UDP sockets directly on KaiOS, without WebRTC wrappers: